 Fusion surgery itself is only part of the process of increasing the stability of the affected area of spine.
-If a fusion fails, doctors often consider the surgery unsuccessful and recommend either another attempt or a different procedure.
-Spine surgeons sometimes utilize a bone growth stimulation device when it appears fusion surgery has failed.
+If a fusion fails, doctors often consider the surgery unsuccessful and recommend either another attempt or a different procedure by spine surgeons.
+Los Angeles expert surgeons sometimes utilize a bone growth stimulation device when it appears fusion surgery has failed.

 Natural Electrical Field Boost